snaptopixel/utility-belt/packages/testify/README.md

 ```
 These scripts will be required and executed in the node environment once jsdom has been initialized.

-This is useful if your scripts depend on global variables, an example could be:
+This is useful if your scripts depend on global variables, for example:

 ```js
 // In required js file